isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

       Please refer to MPA’s Port Marine Circular No. 08 of 2021 for more details.

   - title: For quarantined vessel to power down safely, ship owner/ship agent must arrange for replacement crew for the minimal manning.
-If the replacement crew cannot be found, what must the ship owner/agent do?
+If the replacement crew cannot be found, what must the ship owner / agent do?
     content: |
-      Ship owner/agent are to write in to NEA Port Health Section (PHS) and EDB for any deviation to this rule.
+      Ship owner / agent are to write in to NEA Port Health Section (PHS) and EDB for any deviation to this rule.

 accordion-d:
   - title: Are workers allowed to take public or personal transport?